 c.
 1300, betrouthen, "to promise to marry (a woman)," from be-, here probably with a sense of "thoroughly," + Middle English treowðe "truth," from Old English treowðe "truth, a pledge" (see truth).
-From 1560s as "contract to give (a woman) in marriage to another, affiance."
+It is attested from 1560s as "contract to give (a woman) in marriage to another, affiance."
 Related: Betrothed; betrothing.

 suffix forming nouns of action from verbs, mostly from Latin and French, meaning "act of ______ing" (such as survival, referral), Middle English -aille, from French feminine singular -aille, from Latin -alia, neuter plural of adjective suffix -alis, also used in English as a noun suffix.
 Nativized in English and used with Germanic verbs (as in bestowal, betrothal).

 <a href="https://www.etymonline.com/word/betrothal">Etymology of betrothal by etymonline</a>